 Perhaps it’s because you don’t know who you really are.

-Afterward, they seek comforting validation by asking me questions like: “Is this what Spiritual People do?”, “If I can’t do ____ does that mean I’m not an Introvert?”, and “Do all Old Souls like ___ and _____ ?”
+Afterward, they seek comforting validation by asking me questions like: “Is this what Spiritual People do?”
+“If I can’t do ____ does that mean I’m not an empathic person?” and “Do all healers/old souls/yogis like ___ and _____ ?”

 Watching children play and hearing their genuine laughter is one of the greatest beauties in life.